 Go Faded and Vintage

 We have had quite a few years of rinse denim, of darker denim with “whiskering” and strategic fading on the thighs, and colored denim.
-2021 is about the faded denim.
+A quick way to look current is choosing faded denim.

 The thing is, faded jeans can look really dorky if they aren’t a current silhouette.
 Faded flares will look like a costume, faded skinny jeans and ankle jeans can look really dated.